UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 ### Features:

-- Detect current location of customer
+- Detect current location of customer at checkout (Automatically or on click of a button)
 - Allow customers to pick their exact location using Google Maps
 - Autofill checkout fields with information pulled from Google Maps
 - Show/Hide Map based on Shipping Method